What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 A multi-industry union agreement has been signed between national unions and the Italian Government on 14th March 2020 and later updated.
-This agreement provides, among others, the following protection measures:
+In part, this agreement provides that the employer must:

-- The employers’ obligation to provide information to the employees (and to everyone accessing the company premises) about the measures of protection against the Covid-19 provided for by Italian Authorities through informative brochures, handed or displayed in easily visible places of the company premises.
-Employees shall also receive specific information about the measures adopted by the company and about the proper use of the personal protective equipment
+- provide information to the employees (and to everyone accessing the company premises) regarding Covid-19 protection measures that have been taken.
+This information should be communicated in a written brochure, handed to the relevant persons, or displayed in easily visible places at the company premises.
+Employees shall also receive specific information about the proper use of PPE;

-- The employers’ obligation to ensure the periodical cleaning of the working tools used by the employees (e.g. keyboard; computer monitors; mouse; food and beverage dispensers etc…)
+- ensure the periodical cleaning of any working tools used by the employees (for example, computer keyboards; monitors and mouse; as well as food and beverage dispensers)

-- The employers’ obligation to ensure the cleaning of the company workplace on a daily basis and a sanitization on a regular basis (periodically)
+- ensure daily cleaning of the company premises and sanitization on a regular basis; and

-It should be noted that each employer should also create a company-level committee (comitato aziendale), which monitors the employers’ compliance with the provisions of the multi-industry union agreement.
+- form a company-level committee (comitato aziendale), to monitor the employers’ compliance with the provisions of the multi-industry union agreement.

 Please see here.

 - encourage frequent hand cleaning with soap and water

 How can an employer screen its employees, including temperature testing, COVID-19 testing and questioning?

 Employers are allowed to take the employee’s temperature before they enter the company premises and to deny access to any employee whose temperature is higher than 37,5° Celsius.